nubbsterr/ELK-SIEM-Setup/README.md

 Additionally, once you load up Windows, you can debloat it using [the instructions in this lovely GitHub repo](https://github.com/Raphire/Win11Debloat).
 This will improve Windows' performance by removing random apps and disabling telemetry.
 The README will guide you through everything, as it did for me!

-# Setting up Attack #1: Attack Story and Kill Chain Diagram
+# Incident #1: Attack Story and Kill Chain Diagram
 <strong>Under construction.
 This area is for my own personal notes for future steps of the project!
 Stay tuned :)</strong>

 Sally from Accounting sees an urgent email from her coworker (a similar, but fake email address!) that declares something is wrong with her device, requiring her to open a TCP port on her device.
 Unbeknownst to Sally, the open port she opens exposes her to a reverse shell vulnerability.
 The hacker sends a payload to the listening port which opens the reverse shell on the attackers' system; SOC is notified of the listening port and immediately isolates her system from the network and checking for potential connections using `netstat`, `lsof` and `ps`.
 Kill any processes that may be malicious.

 ## MITRE Layout: